apache/sling-site/src/main/jbake/content/documentation/bundles/dynamic-includes.md

 ## Configuration

-Filter is delivered as a standard OSGi bundle.
-SDI is configured via the configuration factory called *SDI Configuration*.
-Following properties are available:
+The filter is delivered as a standard OSGi bundle.
+SDI is configured via a configuration factory called *SDI Configuration*.
+The following properties are available:

 * **Enabled** - enable SDI
 * **Base path** - This SDI configuration will work only for paths matching this value.
-If value starts with "^" sign, regex matching will be performed.
-Otherwise it will check for path prefix.
-(Available since 3.1.0)
+If the value starts with a `^` character, regular expression matching (Available since 3.1.0) will be performed.
+Otherwise it will try to match the value as a path prefix.
-* **Resource types** - which components should be replaced with tags
+* **Resource types** - specifies which components should be replaced with tags
-* **Include type** - type of include tag (Apache SSI, ESI or Javascript)
+* **Include type** - type of the include tag (SSI, ESI or JavaScript)
-* **Add comment** - adds debug comment: `<!-- SDI include (path: %s, resourceType: %s) -->` to every replaced component
+* **Add comment** - adds a debug comment: `<!-- SDI include (path: %s, resourceType: %s) -->` to every component replaced
-* **Filter selector** - selector used to get actual content
+* **Filter selector** - the selector used in the request to get actual content
-* **Component TTL** - time to live in seconds, set for rendered component (require Dispatcher 4.1.11+)
+* **Component TTL** - time to live in seconds, set for rendered component (requires Dispatcher 4.1.11+ or another caching proxy that respects the `max-age` directive of the `Cache-Control` HTTP header)
 * **Required header** - SDI will be enabled only if the configured header is present in the request.
-By default it's `Server-Agent=Communique-Dispatcher` header, added by the AEM dispatcher.
+By default it's `Server-Agent=Communique-Dispatcher` header, added by the AEM Dispatcher.
 You may enter just the header name only or the name and the value split with `=`.
 * **Ignore URL params** - SDI normally skips all requests containing any GET parameters.
 This option allows to set a list of parameters that should be ignored in the test.
 See the [Ignoring URL parameters](https://docs.adobe.com/docs/en/dispatcher/disp-config.html#Ignoring%20URL%20Parameters) section in the dispatcher documentation.
-* **Include path rewriting** -- enable rewriting link (according to sling mappings) that is used for dynamic content including.
+* **Include path rewriting** - enable rewriting link (according to [Sling mapping](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html)) that is used for dynamic content inclusion.

 ## Compatibility with components

-Filter is incompatible with following types of component:
+The filter is incompatible with the following types of component:

-* components which handles POST requests or GET parameters,
+* components which handle POST requests or GET parameters (query strings),
-* synthetic components which uses suffixes (because suffix is used to pass `requestType` of the synthetic resource).
+* synthetic components which use suffixes (because suffix is used to pass `requestType` of the synthetic resource).

-If component do not generate HTML but eg. JS or binary data then remember to turn off *Comment* option in configuration.
+If a component does not generate HTML but JSON, binary data or any format that doesn't allow XML-style comments, make sure to turn off the *Comment* option in configuration.

-## Enabling SSI in Apache & dispatcher
+## Enabling SSI in Apache & Dispatcher

-In order to enable SSI in Apache with dispatcher first enable `Include` mod (on Debian: `a2enmod include`).
-Then add `Includes` option to the `Options` directive in your virtual configuration host.
-After that find following lines in `dispatcher.conf` file:
+In order to enable SSI on Apache with the Dispatcher, first enable [`mod_include`](https://httpd.apache.org/docs/2.4/mod/mod_include.html) (on Debian: `a2enmod include`).
+After that, find the following lines in the `dispatcher.conf` file:

         <IfModule dispatcher_module>
             SetHandler dispatcher-handler